easypyro/docs/firestorm-user-guide.md

 ## Power & Batteries

+>[!WARNING]
 >⚠️ **Note:** Do not use zinc-chloride batteries.
 They are the cheapest type, often branded "Heavy Duty".
-These will not work in the firing system.
+> These will not work in the firing system.

 Disposable Lithium batteries are preferred in the firing modules.
 They are preferred but not as critical in the remote controls.